spinler/phosphor-state-manager/redundant-bmc/README.md

 If redundancy was enabled, it would be disabled.
 It would take rebooting the passive BMC before redundancy could possibly be re-enabled.

+### Passive BMC heartbeat changes

+The passive BMC's heartbeat could be lost due to events like:

+- The passive BMC is rebooted
+- The passive BMC dies
+- A cable is pulled
+- The RBMC management application on the passive BMC dies

+If it's lost for less than 5 seconds, nothing will happen.
+This is to allow the RBMC service on the passive to stop and restart.

+Between 5 seconds and 5 minutes, failovers will be disabled.
+This is to allow time for the passive BMC to be rebooted without any notices of a loss of redundancy.

+At 5 minutes, redundancy will be disabled.

+At any point when the passive BMC starts after it was previously stopped, or when it starts for the first time that's later than startup, the code will attempt to enable redundancy by running the same checks it ran at startup.
+If it successful, a full sync will also be done.

+Redundancy cannot be enabled at runtime, either for the first time or after a recovery, if the system wasn't booted with redundancy enabled.
+A concurrent maintenance operation would be necessary in that case.

+### BMC to BMC network health changes

+TODO